 Not only that, if you file claims only once a week this means a bigger backlog to work through, which leads to a higher chance of errors.
-At Fast Pay Health, our medical billers and certified coders frequently get claims submitted either the day of the appointment, or within one business day.
+At Fast Pay Health, our medical billers and certified coders frequently get claims submitted either the day of the appointment or within one business day.

-Cash Flow Smart Tip #2: Post remits when you receive them
+Cash Flow Smart Tip #2: Post Remits When You Receive Them

-Not only does delaying posting remits keep your accounts receivable (AR) artifically high, you could be missing denials.
+Not only does delaying posting remits keep your accounts receivable (AR) artificially high, you could be missing denials.
 If you think getting EFT payments means you can wait to post, think again.
 Some payers have strict refiling rules, which limits your time to appeal a claim from the date of the remit.

 By handling remits within one to two days, you can move the balance to the secondary insurance and bill that much quicker.
 Or, you can move that balance that is due from the patient so you can generate a statement.
 It becomes increasingly difficult to collect payments the longer it’s been since the patient’s visit.

 The Fast Pay Health team guarantees consistent, uninterrupted service during your business hours.
 We keep those remits posted and claims processed on a daily basis.

 Cash Flow Smart Tip #3: Scrub Claims to Reduce Denials